Sira (notified body): History

-Fate
+Administration and breakup

-In 2006, Sira Test and Certification Ltd, Sira Defence and Security, and Sira Environmental were owned by Volveré plc.
-In July 2009, Volvere sold Sira Test and Certification Ltd, Sira Certification Service and Sira Environmental Ltd to CSA International.
+During 2005, Sira entered into administration; several of the parent company's assets, including Sira Test and Certification Ltd, Sira Defence and Security, and Sira Environmental, were subsequently acquired by Volveré plc.
+In July 2009, Volvere sold Sira Test and Certification Ltd, Sira Certification Service and Sira Environmental Ltd to CSA International, which it integrated as CSA Group Testing UK Limited.